cmakkaya/terraform-eks-for-aws-marketplace-article/README.md

 #### 🔍 We will do these practically step by step in this article;

-Topics we will cover in this article:
-* The tools we'll use in this article
+The tools we'll use in this article
-* Prerequisites
+Prerequisites
+Introduction
 1. Creating an Amazon EKS cluster on a Custom Amazon VPC using Terraform
 2. Installing Anteon from AWS Marketplace
 * 2.1.
 Pricing Anteon on AWS Marketplace
 * 2.2.
 Subscribing to Anteon on AWS Marketplace
 * 2.3.
-Installing Anteon from AWS Marketplace
+Launching Anteon
 * 2.4.
-Configuring The AWS Cloud to Access Anteon UI
+Accessing the Anteon UI
+* 2.5.
+Managing your Anteon Subscriptions
 3. Deploying and Running a Microservices App with MySQL Database on the Amazon EKS Kubernetes Cluster
 4. Checking Whether The Microservices App is Working Via CLI and The Browser.
-5. Monitoring Kubernetes cluster Using Anteon on AWS Marketplace
+5. Monitoring Kubernetes cluster Using Anteon
 * 5.1.
 Anteon Service Map
-* 5.1.
+* 5.2.
 Using Service Map To View The Interactions Between The Resources in The K8s Cluster
-* 5.1.1.
+* 5.2.1.
 What is the average latency between service X and service Y?
-* 5.1.2.
+* 5.2.2.
 Which services have higher/lower latency than XX ms?
-* 5.1.3.
+* 5.2.3.
 What is the average RPS between service X and service Y?
-* 5.1.4.
+* 5.2.4.
 Is there a Zombie Service on your cluster?
-* 5.1.5.
-Running Ddosify Engine As A Dummy Load And Finding bottlenecks in the cluster.
+* 5.2.5.
+Running Ddosify Engine As A Dummy Load
+* 5.2.6.
+Finding bottlenecks in the cluster
 6. Clean-Up
+* 6.1.
+Canceling Your Subscription
+* 6.2.
+Terminating Your Instance
+* 6.3.
+Terminating Amazon EKS Cluster
 7. Conclusion
 8. Next post
 9. References